dapr/dapr/CONTRIBUTING.md

     - Check it's not an environment issue.
 For example, if running on Kubernetes, make sure prerequisites are in place. (state stores, bindings, etc.)
     - You have as much data as possible.
 This usually comes in the form of logs and/or stacktrace.
 If running on Kubernetes or other environment, look at the logs of the Dapr services (runtime, operator, placement service).
 More details on how to get logs can be found [here](docs/concepts/best-practices/troubleshooting/logs.md).
 1. For proposals
     - Many changes to the Dapr runtime may require changes to the API.
-In that case, the best place to discuss the potential feature is the [Dapr Spec repo](https://github.com/dapr/spec).
+In that case, the best place to discuss the potential feature is the main [Dapr repo](https://github.com/dapr/dapr).
     - Other examples could include bindings, state stores or entirely new components.

 ## Contributing to Dapr